AlmightyFrog/AccordionBassMIDIKeyboard/README.md

 MIDI Channel 1 is used for control communication.

+### Circle of Fifths
+Layout `config/circle_layout.yml` derived from Stradella but arranges bass notes in circle of fifths order (Ab-Eb-Bb-F-C-G-D-A-E-B-F#-C#).
+Instead of chords, the major/minor rows duplicate the bass notes in higher octaves (octave 2 and 3) on MIDI channel 2.

+This works particularly well with tonewheel organs where playing full chords would sound too cluttered with all the drawbars pulled out - single notes in different octaves provide harmonic richness without the density.

 ### SimpleBass Layout
 Alternative config is `config/simplebass_layout.yml` which follows a simple pure chromatic schema across 4 octaves: